-George: Well, a funny thing happened on the way to the cutting room.
-I simply got tied up in knots!
+A funny thing happened on the way to the cutting room.
+While producing and directing The Blinding Sea, a feature documentary film about polar exploration a century ago, I simply got tied up in knots!
 I uncovered so much previously unknown evidence about Roald Amundsen the Norwegian explorer, and his contemporaries, that my creative process got all tangled.
 A harrowing experience, but somehow strangely familiar!
 I remember when I was doing my PhD in the History of Science at McGill University, there came a point when facts, facts and more facts had built up, as if I were making spaghetti for 25 people in one enormous pot.
 But then someone mischievous must have emptied the pot all over the floor – I had cooked it far too long in any case, so it was all pretty limp spaghetti – and I had to disentangle everything, figure out which strand should be connected to which other strand, to form a coherent whole!
 This happened with The Blinding Sea as well.

 Suddenly, I had a dream.
 Alfred Hitchcock came to me in my dream and said: “You have elements in your film which remind you of me: Victorian iconography, dreams, Pre-Raphaelite portraits of women, haunted castles, Edgar Allen Poe, suspense, terror and vertigo, encounters with wild animals, elements from Gothic novels showing indescribably tiny people lost in grandiose landscapes, the tragic hero … Listen, I know you are unable to bring all of this together, to create a narrative unity.
 Your material is tremendous though.
 Would you accept that I take over direction of your film and pull it all together?
 I am good at that.
 Don’t worry: we can share credit as directors.”

 If you are writing, you can jot down something in a notebook and tuck it away.
 If you are capturing sound, you have to position the microphone and look out for extraneous noise that interrupts the sound you want.
 If you are shooting a documentary, before you can say “Lights, camera, action” you have to create situations with real people, while being authentic and not exploiting them in any way, or scripting in advance what you expect them to say.
 Hitch directed a few documentaries, but they are certainly dramatic, and I don’t believe he distorted the truth in telling them.
 So, the hybrid part of “hybrid creations” is that you can bring together text, voice, sound, music, still photography and video, passing seamlessly from one medium to the other, integrating them all, to form a compelling narrative.